anontechnology/documentation/docs/index.md

 # Overview
-Guides and reference materials to help you get started, integrate, optimize, and troubleshoot your use of the ViziVault Platform.

-## Intro
-The ViziVault platform is the first privsec (privacy/security) solution on the market today.
-We aim to allow developers to easily control access to their customer's sensitive private information and provide tools to help visualize and contextualize the usage of private information.
+The ViziVault Platform is the first comprehensive PrivSec (privacy/security) solution on the market today.

+We aim to empower engineers to easily control access to their customer's sensitive private information and provide tools to help visualize and contextualize the usage of private information.

 ## ViziVault API